salmanalibanani/TypeScriptDebug/README.md

-The simplest setup for debugging TypeScript projects in VSCode."
+The simplest setup for debugging TypeScript projects in VSCode.